-Every LLC and corporation has a home state—the state where it was formed.
-Even if you do business in only your home state, your compliance responsibilities can be hard to keep up with.
-But, contacts and transactions in another state can trigger the need for foreign qualification in that state, resulting in even more compliance responsibilities.
+Every LLC and corporation has a home state — the state where it was formed.
+Even if you do business only in your home state, your compliance responsibilities can be hard to keep up with.
+But, contacts and transactions in another state can trigger the need for foreign qualification, resulting in even more compliance responsibilities.

 What is foreign qualification?

-When a corporation or LLC does business outside its home state, it may be seen as a foreign entity that is required to “qualify” with the new state.
-This includes obtaining a Certificate of Authority and appointing a Registered Agent.
+When a corporation or LLC does business outside its home state, it may be seen as a foreign entity that is required to register or “qualify” with the new state.
+This includes obtaining a Certificate of Authority and appointing a registered agent.

 The rule is simple and uniform: If you are doing business in a state, you must follow the business registration rules.
 What is not simple is the definition of doing business for several reasons:

-- States vary on the amount and types of activity that triggers business registration.
+- States vary on the amount and types of activity that trigger business registration.

 - Doing business is defined differently for entity qualification purposes and other purposes, like whether the company is subject to the foreign state’s tax law or the personal jurisdiction of its courts, which makes things even more confusing.